 Building a Log-cabin (parallel) campfire

-- Put plenty of tinder in the centre
+- Put plenty of tinder in the center, forming a small teepee-shape.

-- Place two pieces of firewood beside each other with a big gap in the middle
+- Place two pieces of firewood logs parallel to each other with a big gap in the middle.

 - Then place another two pieces on top, at right angles.